-I tell you this because I want you to understand how delicious this jam is.
-I take blueberry everything very seriously and don’t waste my time on “meh” blueberry goods.
+As a diehard blueberry lover, I take blueberry everything very seriously.
+I don’t waste my time on “meh” blueberry goods.
 Like those commercially prepared blueberry jams.
-Those are “meh” all the way.
 Loaded with sugar that covers up the natural sweet tartness of the blueberries, those jams almost make you feel like you are eating candy instead of a fruit product!
 I don’t give those jams the time of day.

 This blueberry chia jam is a lovely addition to a traditional peanut butter sandwich, but it is also delicious on toast, muffins, biscuits, oatmeal, overnight oats, and desserts.
 The magic and wonder of this simple jam is endless, so let’s get cooking.

-- 3 cup blueberries
+- 3 cup blueberries fresh or frozen

 - 3 tablespoon chia seeds